innocenceproject/history.innocenceproject.org/web/_timeline/2008/2-kennedy-brewer.md

 header: Exonerations in Mississippi

-subheader: The Innocence Project secures the exoneration of Kennedy Brewer, who was sentenced to death based on invalid bite mark comparison evidence.
-DNA testing identified the actual person who committed the crime, which led to the exonerations of both Mr. Brewer and Levon Brooks, the latter of whom had been serving a life sentence for a related murder and was also represented by the Mississippi Innocence Project.
+subheader: The Innocence Project secures the exoneration of <strong>Kennedy Brewer</strong>, who was sentenced to death based on invalid bite mark comparison evidence.
+DNA testing identified the actual person who committed the crime, which led to the exonerations of both Mr. Brewer and <strong>Levon Brooks</strong>, the latter of whom had been serving a life sentence for a related murder and was also represented by the Mississippi Innocence Project.

 # image caption
 description: Kennedy Brewer (pictured second from right) wrongly served 15 years in prison while Levon Brooks (pictured second from left) was wrongly incarcerated for 16 years, before the two were exonerated.